 Livestream Studio includes a variety of ways to bring in a source over your local network or by other remote means.
 Below is an overview of what remote sources Studio supports.

 With the Livestream Remote Desktop Client for Windows and Mac, you can bring another computer's desktop screen or camera source(s) and audio into Studio over your local network.
 Install and run the small application onto the system you want to use as a source and make sure that it's connected to the same network as the computer running Studio.
 Then you can add it as a remote input.

 NewTek NDI Inputs

-Studio can accept any input outputting a signal via NewTek's NDI protocol, such as PTZ cameras, Adobe Premiere Pro, and much more.
-Provided both products are on the same network, Studio can communicate with the NDI source and bring it in as an input at very low latency.
+Studio can accept any input outputting a signal via NewTek's NDI protocol, such as PTZ cameras or any computer with NewTek NDI tools installed to share another computer’s screen.
+Provided both devices are on the same network, Studio can communicate with the NDI source and bring it in as an input at very low latency.